seanpm2001/Takeout_Tuesdays/OldVersions/README/English/1/README.txt

 I plan to buy an 8 terabyte internal hard drive, and install it into my Dell Tower.
 I won't place files on it before the backup process starts, and even then, since it is about 8.6 terabytes, I will need to have a terabyte handy to copy files from the tower to an external device, in order to finish the backup and fill the drive.

-I will need a strong and stable Internet connection that can handle 2 terabytes of downloads per day, as I am only given 168 hours (7 days) for the entire takeout,, and I won't have the time to check it every minute of the day.
+I will need a strong and stable Internet connection that can handle 2 terabytes of downloads per day, as I am only given 168 hours (7 days) for the entire takeout, and I won't have the time to check it every minute of the day.

 I also plan to wait for an Internet outage, as then, the chance of an Internet outage disrupting the process goes down significantly.